-There are many details to consider when someone dies, and it can be a painful, exhausting and stressful time.
-It is very helpful to know ahead of time what the dying person would like to have done, so planning ahead is strongly recommended.
+There are many details to consider when someone dies.
+It can be a painful, exhausting and stressful time.
+It is very helpful to know the wishes of the dying person in advance.
+Advance care planning is strongly recommended.

 As well as family and friends, hospice volunteers are available for emotional support and to help with practical matters.
 You may also wish to contact your spiritual or religious advisor.

 In the New Denver area, funerals over the last decades have mainly been provided by funeral companies from Nakusp, Nelson, Castlegar or Trail.
 These commercial groups continue to provide service to our area, and are listed below.